Do you like to throw money at different marketing channels, don’t get any results and don’t know why you didn’t get the expected results?

 Marketing ROI = (Gross Profit – Marketing Investment) divided by Marketing Investment

-This one is even a next level up from the priorly-mentioned cost per sale.
+This one is even the next level up from the priorly-mentioned cost per sale.

-It not only answers the question of what was the cost to generate one sale or closing, but also factors in the gross profit that was generated by a particular marketing campaign.
+It answers not only the question of the cost to generate one sale or closing but also factors in the gross profit generated by a particular marketing campaign.

-This information is good when you want to have a good first glance at which marketing campaigns are the most profitable ones.
+This information is good when you want a good first glance at which marketing campaigns are the most profitable ones.

-But it won’t tell you much about what you might need to change to make a not-so-profitable one more profitable.
+But it won’t tell you much about what you might need to change to make a profitable one.

-So, you won’t get much insight about the inner workings of a campaign than click-through rates, conversion rates, costs per acquisition or costs per sale will give you.
+So, you won’t get much insight into the inner workings of a campaign than click-through rates, conversion rates, costs per acquisition, or costs per sale will give you.